Signs of Chlamydia

 Who can get chlamydia?

-- You have had multiple sexual partners in the last year (the higher the number of partners the greater the risk)
+- have had multiple sexual partners in the last year (the higher the number of partners the greater the risk)

-- You don't use condoms
+- do not use condoms

-- You have already contracted a sexually transmitted infection
+- have already contracted an STI

 Early treatment is the key